abhinavsri360/Pong/README.md

 Up: 'i'<br>
 Down: 'k'<br>
 ### Warning
 In case you are runnning this code on Linux.
 Localte the line ststing "system("cls");'.
-Probably aroung line 145 and replace '"cls"' to '"clear"'
+Probably aroung line 145 and replace '"cls"' to '"clear"'.
+Code file is present in Pong directory with the name as main.cpp :smile: